 First up, Charlie Dove, Ghost Eradicator!

-Vintage ghost hunters had their collections of gadgets too, like “the psychic howler.”
+Despite a lack of black t-shirts, vintage ghost hunters also had their collections of gadgets, like “the psychic howler.”

 British ghost hunter Elliott O’Donnell shared the story of a coughing ghost shared by a ghost-hunting American dentist.